-Security Type Security Class Title Fee Calculation or Carry Forward Rule Amount Registered(1) Proposed Maximum Offering Price Per Unit(2)(3) Maximum Aggregate Offering Price(3) Fee Rate Amount of Registration Fee Newly Registered Securities Fees to Be Paid Equity Common units representing limited partner interests Rule 457(c) 50,827,536 \$16.22 \$824,422,633.92 0.00014760 \$121,684.79 Total Offering Amounts ψ10.22 \$824,422,633.92 0.00011700 \$121,684.79 Total Fee Offsets ψ02 - ,22,033.72 φ121,00 1 .77 Net Fee Due \$121,684.79
+Security Type Security Class Title Fee Calculation or Carry Forward Rule Amount Registered(1) Proposed Maximum Offering Price Per Unit(2) Maximum Aggregate Offering Price(2) Fee Rate Amount of Registration Fee

+Fees to Be Paid Common ·

+units

+representing

+limited

+partner Rule

+Equity interests 457(c) 40,000,000 \$14.665 \$586,600,000 0.00014760 \$86,582.16

+Total Offering Amounts \$586,600,000 \$86,582.16

+Total Fee Offsets

+Net Fee Due \$86,582.16

-Pursuant to Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act"), the common units representing limited partner interests in Energy Transfer LP, a Delaware limited partnership (the "Registrant"), being registered for the selling unitholder named herein include such indeterminate number of common units as may be issuable as a result of unit splits, dividends or similar transactions.
-With respect to the offering of common units by the selling unitholders named herein, the proposed maximum offering price per common unit will be determined from time to time in connection with, and at the time of, the sale by the holder of such securities.
-Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act.
-The price is based on the average high and low sale prices for the Registrant's common units on July 10, 2024 as reported on the New York Stock Exchange.
-(1)
+Pursuant to Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act"), the common units representing limited partner interests in Energy Transfer LP ("Common Units") being registered hereunder include such indeterminate number of Common Units as may be issuable with respect to the Common Units being registered hereunder as a result of unit splits, unit dividends or similar transactions.

+(2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act.
+The price is based on the average high and low sale prices for our common units on February 28, 2024 as reported on the New York Stock Exchange.